-- 1. Identification of children who may have a disability. - 2.
+- 1. "Child find" or identification of children who may have a disability. - 2.
 Helping the children and families find the needed services. - 3.
 Advocating for the child/family and supporting the family in advocating for themselves. - 4.
 Working with the family and school to develop an Individualized Educational Plan (IEP) which identifies the services the child may need to progress. - 5.
 Working with the teaching staff to modify the curriculum to meet the needs of the child in the classroom. - 6.
 Parent training, support and education.

-IF YOU HAVE ANY CONCERNS ABOUT YOUR CHILD'S DEVELOPMENT, PLEASE TALK TO YOUR CHILD'S TEACHER OR CALL THE ASSISTANT PROGRAM DIRECTOR AT CENTRAL OFFICE.
+IF YOU HAVE ANY CONCERNS ABOUT YOUR CHILD'S DEVELOPMENT, TALK TO YOUR CHILD'S TEACHER OR CALL THE EDUCATION/DISABILITY COORDINATOR AND/OR THE PROGRAM DIRECTOR AT CENTRAL OFFICE.